alshdavid/mach/README.md

 There are still a lot of optimizations left here so the numbers are likely to get better as we go 🙂

-The next big push will be completing the Deno integration and completing support for Parcel's plugin API.
+The next big push will be completing the Deno integration and completing support for Parcel's JS plugin API.

+There is already support for dynamically loaded Rust plugins (incomplete but it's there) but JS plugins are all the rage these days so supporting them is vital.

 I intend to support: